kkasperczyk-no/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 - debug -- Debug version of the application - can be used to enable additional features for verifying the application behavior, such as logs or command-line shell.
 - release -- Release version of the application - can be used to enable only the necessary application functionalities to optimize its performance.
+- no_dfu -- Debug version of the application without Device Firmware Upgrade feature support - can be used only for the nRF52840 DK and nRF5340 DK, as those platforms have DFU enabled by default.

 For more information, see the
 [Configuring nRF Connect SDK examples](../../../docs/guides/nrfconnect_examples_configuration.md)